lpgn/advanced-homeassistant-mcp/docs/roadmap.md

 # Roadmap for MCP Server

 The following roadmap outlines our planned enhancements and future directions for the Home Assistant MCP Server.
-This document is a living guide that will be updated as new features are planned and developed.
+This document is a living guide that will be updated as new features are developed.

 ## Near-Term Goals

-- **Advanced Automation Capabilities:**
-  - Integrate sophisticated automation rules with conditional logic and multi-step execution.
-  - Introduce a visual automation builder for simplified rule creation.

-- **Enhanced Security Features:**
-  - Implement multi-factor authentication for critical actions.
+- **Core Functionality Improvements:**
+  - Enhance REST API capabilities
+  - Improve WebSocket and SSE reliability
+  - Develop more robust error handling

+- **Security Enhancements:**
-  - Strengthen encryption methods and data handling practices.
+  - Strengthen JWT authentication
+  - Improve input validation
-  - Expand monitoring and alerting for potential security breaches.
+  - Add basic logging for security events

 - **Performance Optimizations:**
+  - Optimize server response times
-  - Refine resource utilization to reduce latency.
+  - Improve resource utilization
-  - Optimize real-time data streaming via SSE.
-  - Introduce advanced caching mechanisms for frequently requested data.
+  - Implement basic caching mechanisms

 ## Mid-Term Goals

-- **User Interface Improvements:**
+- **Device Integration:**
-  - Develop an intuitive web-based dashboard for device management and monitoring.
+  - Expand support for additional Home Assistant device types
-  - Provide real-time analytics and performance metrics.

-- **Expanded Integrations:**
-  - Support a broader range of smart home devices and brands.
-  - Integrate with additional home automation platforms and third-party services.
+  - Improve device state synchronization
+  - Develop more flexible automation rule support

-- **Developer Experience Enhancements:**
+- **Developer Experience:**
-  - Improve documentation and developer tooling.
+  - Improve documentation
-  - Streamline contribution guidelines and testing setups.
+  - Create more comprehensive examples
+  - Develop basic CLI tools for configuration

 ## Long-Term Vision

-- **Ecosystem Expansion:**
+- **Extensibility:**
-  - Build a modular plugin system for community-driven extensions and integrations.
+  - Design a simple plugin system
-  - Enable seamless integration with future technologies in smart home and AI domains.
+  - Create guidelines for community contributions
+  - Establish a clear extension mechanism

+- **Reliability:**
+  - Implement comprehensive testing
-- **Scalability and Resilience:**
+  - Develop monitoring and basic health check features
-  - Architect the system to support large-scale deployments.
+  - Improve overall system stability
-  - Incorporate advanced load balancing and failover mechanisms.

 ## How to Follow the Roadmap

-- **Community Involvement:** We welcome and encourage feedback.
+- **Community Involvement:** We welcome feedback and contributions.
-- **Regular Updates:** This document is updated regularly with new goals and milestones.
-- **Transparency:** Check our GitHub repository and issue tracker for ongoing discussions.
+- **Transparency:** Check our GitHub repository for ongoing discussions.
+- **Iterative Development:** Goals may change based on community needs and technical feasibility.

 *This roadmap is intended as a guide and may evolve based on community needs, technological advancements, and strategic priorities.*